Lucaferra96/Innocheque/README.md

 ## License

-This repository is licensed under the GNU General Public License v3.0, allowing personal and commercial use.
+This repository is licensed under the GNU General Public License v3.0.